canarybit/cc-docs/docs/inspector.md

 As shown in the picture above the attestation flow is as follows:
-1. Data or application owners (relying party) need to get a valid evidence from TEE to make sure it is authentic and trustworthy. cb-client uses AMD, Intel, and NVIDIA (based on the used TEE) tools to get an evidence from TEE.
+1. Resource owners (relying party) need to get a valid evidence from confidential computing environment to make sure it is authentic and trustworthy. cb-client uses AMD, Intel, and NVIDIA (based on the used confidential computing environment) tools to get an evidence from confidential computing environment.
 The attester collects evidence, add nonce, extra data, and optional CSR and sends it to inspetor.
 2. Inspector verifies evidence, nonce and applies policies.
 3. If CSR in included in the request, Inspector sends the CSR to SCEP CA server.
 SCEP CA server verifies the CSR and challenge password and returns a signed certificate.
 4. Inspector sends back attestation results and signed certificate to the cb-client.
 5. cb-client forwards the attestation results and signed certificate to the relying party.
-The relying party verifies the attestation results and then decides if it should trust the attester or not to transfer its own data or application to the TEE.
+The relying party verifies the attestation results and then decides if it should trust the attester or not to transfer its own resource to the confidential computing environment.

 ## Attestation Policies
 Inspector uses attestation policies to perform tests to the evidence or endorsments during attestation verification.
 Relying party defines these optional attestation policies and the policies will be included in the request to Inspector from cb-client.
 By default, Inspector returns an attestation result when no policies have been specified, but if policies are defined, Inspector checks evidnece claims or endorsments against policies.
 Inspector uses OPA which is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
-OPA provides a high-level declarative language that lets data or application owners to specify policy as code and simple APIs to offload policy decision-making from the software.
+OPA provides a high-level declarative language that lets resource owners to specify policy as code and simple APIs to offload policy decision-making from the software.
 OPA policies are expressed in a high-level declarative language called Rego, for more information about Rego policy language check [the basics](https://www.openpolicyagent.org/docs/latest/policy-language/#the-basics).
 As an example, a policy can compare the kernel or OS version of the VM to determine if they have the defined values and then set the policy result.

 ### Claims

-In attestation report a claim is a name:value pair.
-Claims contains specific values related to the attested TEE.
-These elements are associated with the TEE’s hardware and software components which is known as the Trusted-Compute Base (TCB).
-The software component collects evidence from the TEE and package it as a report.
+In an evidence a claim is a name:value pair.
+Claims contains specific values related to the attested confidential computing environment.
+These elements are associated with the confidential computing environment’s hardware and software components which is known as the Trusted-Compute Base (TCB).
+The software component collects evidence from the confidential computing environment and package it as a report.

 ## GPU Attestation
-Inspector supports remote attestation of NVIDIA H100 GPU TEEs.
-The concept of a GPU in TEE is relatively new and enhances the capabilities of a traditional CPU TEE.
+Inspector supports remote attestation of NVIDIA H100 GPU confidential computing environments.
+The concept of a GPU in confidential computing environment is relatively new and enhances the capabilities of a traditional CPU TEE.
 There are many reosurce intensive applications including AI and amchine learning that require the performance boost provided by GPU hardware acceleration.
 Many AI models and parameters usually include sensitive data and a confidential GPU offers a secure environment for these workloads, ensuring protection against unauthorized access or tampering.

-The GPU itself does not constitute a full TEE for confidential computing and it depends on a confidential CPU TEE.
+The GPU itself does not constitute a full confidential computing environment for confidential computing and it depends on a confidential CPU TEE.
 The CPU TEE provides the necessary measurements and attestations to establish trust in the GPU.
 The CPU TEE securely transfers information to the GPU via a fully encrypted channel.
-The GPU and the confidential VM exchange keys to create a secure, encrypted communication channel.
+The GPU and the confidential computing environment exchange keys to create a secure, encrypted communication channel.
 Currently there are three specific CPUs that can be used to enable confidential compute with NVIDIA’s H100:
 * Intel CPUs with support of Trusted Domain eXtensions (TDX)
 * AMD CPUs with support of Secure Encrypted Virtualization with Secure Nested Paging (SEV-SNP)
 * ARM CPUs with support of ARM Confidential Compute Architecture (CCA)